websight-io/docs/docs/guides/development/components/index.md

 <p align="center">
     <img class="image--with-border" src="./title-component-dialog.png" alt="A dialog to set up the properties of the Title components"> <br>
-    A dialog to set up the properties of the Title components.
+    A dialog to set up the properties of the Title component.
 </p>

 <p align="center" >